 Curious, Courageous, Continuous, Collaborative, Creative, Communicative, Confident, and Connected

-Sharing ideas, not owning them is part of a key ideation process called Idea Confluence.
-Working with others to simply extend the brainpower and accumulate more ideas is critical in the ideation process.
+Sharing ideas, not owning them, is part of a strategic ideation process component called Idea Confluence.
+Working with others to extend the brainpower and accumulate more ideas is critical in the ideation process.
 Also, when ideas are realized or brought to market, the innovation team needs to be highly diverse but also collaborative in every aspect of their work.
 When in exchange mode, ten brains produce more than ten times as much value than just one time ten.
 The time of solopreneurs or isolated researchers or engineers is over.
 Not that they cannot come up with good ideas, but they won’t outperform a diverse team of ten amazing brains.
 And a well-assembled team is usually 5 times faster in the market than a single expert – no matter how smart he or she is.

 We will publish a separate blog post just on soft skill testing and probing.